Weighed But Found Wanting

+Produced by CineManila Corporation and distributed by Mever Films, the film was theatrically released on 30 May 1974.
+It is considered one of Brocka's most important films and won six awards, including Best Picture, at the 23rd FAMAS Awards in 1975.
+In 2026, the film was digitally restored and remastered, in cooperation with the Film Development Council of the Philippines, Carlotta Films, and Janus Films.

 Plot

+Villa Epifania (pictured in 2012) was one of the places in Santa Rita, Pampanga that were used for the film.

 The story opens with a vivid flashback revealing the troubled past of a woman named Kuala.
 She undergoes an abortion performed by an herbolario (traditional folk medicine practitioner) while César observes.
 The procedure is successful, but upon seeing the aborted fetus, Kuala is deeply disturbed.
 In a subsequent scene, she wanders through a scorching grassy plain, her mental state deteriorating as the heat intensifies, leading her to madness.

 In the present day, Kuala, now branded the village idiot, roams her Nueva Ecija town in tattered clothes and unkempt hair.
 The locals mock and ridicule her, culminating in a cruel act where she is shoved into a watering hole, narrowly escaping drowning.

 Bertong Ketong, a leper longing for companionship, entices Kuala with a rattle and brings her to his ramshackle home in the cemetery.
-Junior befriends them, defying his father César Blanco, a lawyer and unsuccessful politician.
+Junior befriends them, defying his father, César Blanco, a lawyer and unsuccessful politician.

 Junior seeks Berto's counsel about his challenges with his eccentric teacher, Mr. Del Mundo, who harbors a crush on him, and with his girlfriend, Evangeline, who flirted with another during the recent Santacruzan.
 Consumed by jealousy, Junior leaves the procession and turns to Milagros, who seduces him.

 The local Asociación de las Damas Cristianas is scandalized to learn that Kuala is pregnant.
 She is forced into the custody of the devout Lola Jacoba.
 During a secret visit, Kuala confides in Berto about her unhappiness.
 Berto shares this with Junior, who vows to help Kuala escape from Lola Jacoba's house and return her to Berto's shack.
 Realizing the dangers, Berto reluctantly returns her to Lola Jacoba, promising to rescue her after she gives birth.